Dakine Excursion Glove – Designed for Stoke

 I’ve skied in a number of different ski conditions with the Dakine Excursion Gloves, ranging from blue bird groomer days to waist deep powder days.
 The Excursion Glove in my opinion is best designed for those big powder days where you want to keep your hands dry, but allow for some breathability.

 The Dakine Excursion Glove is a winter glove investment you won’t regret.
 This glove does an amazing job at keep your hands and fingers warm while allowing you to move freely.
 This glove is designed for those who are usually in cold temps and for those whose’ hands get cold easily.
-For more information, visit Dakine.com.
+For more information, visit amazon.com/dakine.